-STATEMENT OF ETHICAL CONDUCT AND LEADERSHIP INTEGRITY THE ONIO STATE UNIVERSITY BOARD OF TRUSTEES January 30, 2015 reamble
+STATEMENT OF ETHICAL CONDUCT AND LEADERSHIP INTEGRITY THE OHIO STATE UNIVERSITY BOARD OF TRUSTEES January 30, 2015 reamble

-As Members of the Ohio State University Board of Trostness, Wesner Medical Center Board, and/or various Board of Trustness or Wesner Medical Center Board committees, we serve and are accountable to the Ohio State University and the public.
+As Members of the Qhio State University Board of Trustees, Wesner Medical Center Board, and/or various Board of Trustees or Wesner Medical Center Board committees, we serve and are accountable to the Ohio State University and the public.
 We are honest guardians of the interests of our students, faculty, staff, and patients.
-Our responsibility is to assure leadenthip integrity in our actions, commitments and procedures, and to conduct ourselves, at all items, in a manner that forters public confidences in the integrity of the Board of Trustnes, its processes, and its accompliahments, and acoust hourstitus, bias, and the appearance of impropriety.
+Our responsibility is to assure leadenthip Integrity in our actions, commitments and procedures, and to conduct ourselves, at all interes, in a manner that fortest public confidence in the integrity of the Board of Trustees, its processes, and its accomplishments, and avoids frourism, such the appearance of impropriety.